avabs/avabs.github.io/AZ-204/Azure_Storage.md

         - Block blobs - contians blocks of data, text and binary data
         - Append blobs - same as block, optimized for append, good for logging output
         - Page blobs - random access files storage
+    - Azure also provides immutable objecct storage policy where you will not be able to delete or modify
 #### Azure Files
     - Enables file share on the cloud.
     - Uses Server Message Block Protocol  (SMB) in order to do so.